Ymkznn/Nuino-button/README.md

 3.Running [auto.py](https://github.com/Ymkznn/Nuino-button/blob/main/auto.py) will generate an empty website.(You can run [api/main.py](https://github.com/Ymkznn/Nuino-button/blob/main/api/main.py) to view the website in [127.0.0.1](http://127.0.0.1:5000/))
 ![image](https://github.com/Ymkznn/Nuino-button/blob/main/readme_photo/step3.png)

-4.Name the audio file as "ategory number-number.mp3" and place it in the [api/static/audios/](https://github.com/Ymkznn/Nuino-button/tree/main/api/static/audios).
+4.Name the audio file as "category number-number.mp3" and place it in the [api/static/audios/](https://github.com/Ymkznn/Nuino-button/tree/main/api/static/audios).
 Here is the example(If it's the first button in category 1):
 ```
 1-001.mp3